douglasnaphas/madliberation-scripts/scripts/010-2021_Video_Seder.md

 ### # {{ Page }}

-### Plague Combo One: Brogs (tzfardeiya) and Lice (kinim)
+### Plague Combo One: Frogs (tzfardeiya) and Lice (kinim)

-### With renewed determination, so spake Moses “{{ An ominous statement // Prepare for the worst //  // To thee, this day, I send a thousand travails }}”.
+With renewed determination, so spake Moses “{{ An ominous statement // Prepare for the worst //  // To thee, this day, I send a thousand travails }}”.

-### Suddenly, there were frogs {{ inside a place where you wouldn’t want to find frogs // in your underwear // I’m upset because there are frogs  _. // in the dishwasher }} and {{a place upon which you would be upset to find frogs // on every credenza // I can’t believe there are frogs _. // on the dining room table }} and {{ a place behind or underneath which you would be upset to find frogs // under mother’s robes // I am shocked there are frogs _. // behind the fertility statues}}.
+Suddenly, there were frogs {{ inside a place where you wouldn’t want to find frogs // in your underwear // I’m upset because there are frogs  _. // in the dishwasher }} and {{a place upon which you would be upset to find frogs // on every credenza // I can’t believe there are frogs _. // on the dining room table }} and {{ a place behind or underneath which you would be upset to find frogs // under mother’s robes // I am shocked there are frogs _. // behind the fertility statues}}.

-### That wasn’t terrible.
+That wasn’t terrible.

-### But things didn’t get better when God said, “Let there be Lice!” and every single speck of Eygptian dirt morphed into lice.
+But things didn’t get better when God said, “Let there be Lice!” and every single speck of Eygptian dirt morphed into lice.
 What was once {{ something dirty // gardening gloves, after a day in the garden // _ is dirty. // my shoes, after a strenuous hike }} crawled with vermin.
 Lice danced {{ in a place where one wouldn’t want lice  // around your neck // wouldn’t want lice _. // in my mouth }} {{ places that can get dirty // children’s rooms //  // kitchen cabinets }} were now bursting with lice, instead of dirt.
 The dirty dishes were now licey dishes.
 Sand castles became lice castles.

-### “My king,” pleaded one child, “please free the Jews, for I am caked in lice.”
+“My king,” pleaded one child, “please free the Jews, for I am caked in lice.”
 His name was Lice Cake, and his only wish was that he could go back to being caked in dirt.

 To make his point, Lice Cake broke out into song: